nlypyavka/datasciencecoursera/GettingCleaningDataProject/Codebook.md

-# "Codebook"
-## author: "nlypyavka"
-## date: "July 26, 2020"

 # Getting and Cleaning Data Project codebook
+by nlypyavka
 Below are the descriptions of data inputs, performed transformations, and resulting datasets.

 ## Input Dataset